eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 - Add `//div[contains(@class, 'open')]` into a variable with a meaningful name, such as `OPENED DROPDOWN`.
-- Create a keyword called `Close Dropdown If Opened` that clicks the element `OPENED DROPDOWN`.
+- Implement the keyword called `Close Dropdown If Opened` that clicks the element `OPENED DROPDOWN`.

 <details>
   <summary>SeleniumLibrary</summary>

 To check if the element is visible we need to first get the element status, then combine that with `Run Keyword If`.
-We can ge the element status with `Run Keyword And Return Status` combined with `Page Should Contain Element`
+We can ge the element status with `Run Keyword And Return Status` combined with `Page Should Contain Element`.

 - Use `Run Keyword And Return Status` and `Page Should Contain Element` to check if the dropdown is opened.
 Store the result in a variable.